Market Impact: A Systematic Study of the High Frequency Options Market: Data

 \paragraph{Duration distribution} The distribution of the durations of the \textit{at the money forward skew} metaorders (Fig. \ref{ATMF skew T distribution}) is quite similar to the distribution observed in Figure \ref{vol atmf T distribution} for the \textit{at the money forward volatility} metaorders.
 One more time we notice that metaorders with shorter durations are more frequent.

 \paragraph{Daily participation rate distribution}

-On can note in Figure \ref{ATMF skew participation distribution} that metaorders with very low participation rates and very high ones are evenly represented.
+One can note in Figure \ref{ATMF skew participation distribution} that metaorders with very high participation rates are evenly represented.
 As already observed in Sec. \ref{daily participation rate distribution ATMF volatility metaorders} there is a maximum frequency for metaorders around a certain value closed to the maximum observed in Figure \ref{vol atmf participation distribution}.